 Several steps can be taken to prevent or treat low BMD.
-These include eating calcium-rich foods or taking calcium supplements (1,000–1,500 milligrams per day), ensuring adequate vitamin D intake (400–1,000 IU per day), not smoking, not consuming alcohol in excess, and exercising regularly (especially weight-bearing activities such as walking, jogging, stair climbing, and weight training).
+These include eating calcium-rich foods or taking calcium supplements (1,000–1,300 milligrams per day for adults based on age, sex, and whether pregnant or breastfeeding), ensuring adequate vitamin D intake (600–800 IU per day for adults based on age, sex, and whether pregnant or breastfeeding), not smoking, not consuming alcohol in excess, and exercising regularly (especially weight-bearing activities such as walking, jogging, stair climbing, and weight training).
 If you choose to take calcium supplements, take no more than 500 milligrams at a time because your body can’t absorb more than that at once.
 If you already have osteoporosis, you may want to discuss the variety of drug treatment options available with your doctor.

 If you are diagnosed with osteoporosis, it is important to take steps to prevent fractures.
 However, not all people with low BMD will break a bone, and some people with high BMD will break one.
 No official recommendation currently exists for fracture prevention that is specific to people with diabetes, since further research is needed to more fully understand how diabetes and fractures are related.
 However, adults with diabetes may want to observe general fall-prevention measures, which include wearing rubber-soled shoes both indoors and outdoors to prevent slipping, keeping all walkways clear of tripping hazards, maintaining adequate lighting in and around the house, having a grab bar installed in your shower or bath, and placing a rubber mat in the shower or bath.
 Having your vision and hearing checked regularly, and correcting any problems (with glasses or a hearing aid, if necessary), can also help prevent falls.